You may not need a visa to enter France if…

 - All EEA countries (European Economic Area)

-If you’re not familiar with what countries make up the EU and EEU, here is the complete list of countries whose citizens are visa exempt and free to live and work in France.
+If you’re not familiar with what countries make up the EU and EEU, go check out this article which has a complete list of countries whose citizens are visa exempt and free to live and work in France and most of Europe.

-Do you have a relative from an EU country a parent, grandparent or great grandparent?
+You have a relative from an EU country- A parent, grandparent or great grandparent?

 Even if you’re not a citizen of an EU country, EEU member country, Andorra, Monaco or Switzerland, you may have a relative who is and if you do, you could be eligible to get a second passport through descent as far back as your great-great-great grandparents in which case you would be eligible to live in France and any other Schengen country legally.